 Whenever a house is damp, the main reason behind it is the quantity of moisture the indoor air holds.
 There are many situations that could lead to the house becoming damp.
 They include:

 - Rising damp originating from the sub floor

-- Building materials in a new home that have not properly dried.
+- Moist building materials used in the construction of a new home

 - Sub floor ventilation

 If you are considering complete ventilation of your house, then you should be aware that they use mechanical systems and are insulated in order to achieve energy efficiency.
 Some of the common types of systems in this category include the supply, energy recovery, balanced, and exhaust systems.

 The supply ventilation system is mainly composed of a fan that creates positive pressure by blowing in fresh and dry air from outside.
 This influx of fresh air will automatically push out the stale air from the home.
 The movement will be facilitated by the positive pressure created by the air from outside.